 - definition slide

-If you’ve never used Learnzillion, I highly recommend it!
-It has FREE resources (including instructional videos) that you can now assign DIRECTLY to Google Classroom.
-When you hit the share button, there now should be a Google Classroom link.
-Then click on it and follow the screen instructions (essentially it just opens up your Google Classroom in another window and you proceed as usual to create an assignment).
+If you’ve never used Learnzillion, I recommend it!
+It has FREE resources (including instructional videos) which you can assign DIRECTLY to Google Classroom.
+When you hit the share button, there is a Google Classroom link.
+Then click on it and follow the screen instructions.
+It opens up your Google Classroom in another window and you proceed as usual to create an assignment.

-It’s very easy and very much appreciated.
+It’s easy and much appreciated.
 I like assigning the instructional videos as homework or for review.
-What I find very valuable about Learnzillion is that I can search by Common Core standards which is a huge time saver for me.
+What I find valuable about Learnzillion is I can search Common Core standards which is a huge time saver for me.
 Since my students can also access Google Classroom at home, Learnzillion resources can also be used as a tutor when the teacher is not there or the parent is unable to help with homework.

-Finally, since repetition is the key to learning all this vocabulary, why not make it fun!
-This is a game that I have been using for many years to review all the vocabulary.
-This is especially helpful before a test and before standardized testing.
-It is available in my STORE..
+Finally, since repetition is one of the keys to learn all this vocabulary, why not have it be fun!
+This is a game I have used for many years to review all the vocabulary.
+This is helpful before a test and before standardized testing.
+It is available in my STORE.

-GEOMETRY GAMES includes 5 game boards that cover: plane shapes, solid shapes, lines and angles, quadrilaterals and triangles.
+GEOMETRY GAMES includes 5 game boards which cover: plane shapes, solid shapes, lines and angles, quadrilaterals and triangles.

-This resource was completely updated with a new look and now comes with black and white versions of the game boards.
+This resource is updated with a new look and now comes with black and white versions of the game boards.
 The games can be played with 2 to 6 players.
 Here are some pictures of my students using the game boards BEFORE the update.

 Each game comes with its own set of cards to use.
-Just add game markers and a die or penny.
+Add game markers and a die or penny.
 Additionally, each game also has a resource poster and answer key.
 I’ve laminated my copies and put them in baggies for easy access and storage.

 Finally, you might be interested in following these Pinterest boards I created for Geometry in the Elementary Grades and Google in the Classroom.
-They have dozens of wonderful tips, resources, ideas and links to for teaching geometry and with technology.
+They have dozens of wonderful tips, resources, ideas and links to teach geometry and use technology.
 Check them out!

-I’m hopeful that you’ve picked up some valuable tips to teaching geometry vocabulary.
+I’m hopeful you’ve picked up some valuable tips for teaching geometry vocabulary.
 But don’t ask me about the theorems and postulates!

-Share some of your great tips for teaching geometry in the comments below.
+Share some of your great tips for to teach geometry in the comments below.
 What are your great tips?